You can’t move for mini retro consoles these days. It’s a good job they’re so small, really.

 As long as you tick that box, I strongly recommend the CoreGrafx Mini (or whatever it is in your region).
 At £99 it’s on the pricier side of mini consoles, especially since it only comes with one controller.
 But I can happily say it’s one of the best mini consoles around, especially if a number of its games will be new discoveries for you.

-The PC Engine CoreGrafx Mini is out imminently: the release date has yet to be nailed down.
-It’s exclusive to Amazon UK and can be pre-ordered for £99.99.
-Alternatively, if you live in America, the TurboGrafx-16 Mini can be pre-ordered from Amazon US for $99.99.
+The PC Engine CoreGrafx Mini is out now.
+It’s exclusive to Amazon UK and can be bought for £99.99.
+Alternatively, if you live in America, the TurboGrafx-16 Mini can be bought from Amazon US for $99.99.

 If you enjoyed this and other reviews and want to help me write them more frequently, please consider donating to my Patreon account.